 As a motorcycle rider and racer, Vanessa speaks passionately and authentically about the challenges of recovery from a life changing accident and making the most of every day.
 After being hit by a car while cycling in 2014, Vanessa’s world was turned upside down, resulting in 7 surgeries and a roller-coaster of mental and physical recovery spanning 7 years.
 Through her recovery she discovered motorcycles, becoming known as “The Girl On A Bike”.

 ‘Motorcycles, something I started post-accident, have become my love and passion.
 If you’d asked me 7 years ago whether I would be racing off-road motorcycles I’d have probably choked on my drink!
 But life takes us on some amazing journeys.’

 ‘People can relate to my story because everyone goes through bad times.
-Hopefully I am inspiring others to show that if I can bounce back after 7 surgeries, others can get through their hard times.’
+Hopefully I am inspiring others with my school sessions to show that if I can bounce back after 7 surgeries, others can get through their hard times.’

 Vanessa is on a mission to show that nothing is impossible if you work hard enough, even as a slightly reconstructed person following the accident.
 Vanessa has successfully leveraged the power of social media, passionate storytelling and marketing to share her story and inspire others.
 She empowers others with the lessons she has learned through her emotional, thought provoking and highly engaging story.

 If you can pull her away from her bikes, she will bring an incredible energy to your school for pure resilience, determination and inspiration.